kaleliguray/Scheduling-Manufacturing-Systems-Working-Environment/README.md

 # 📚 Scheduling Manufacturing Systems 📚

-This lecture has been taken during the master's education at Munich Technical University.
+* <p>First of all, this repository is about the lecture that was given during my master's education at Munich Technical University.</p>

-<p>This repository serves as a comprehensive resource for the Scheduling Manufacturing Systems Lecture, utilizing Python as the primary programming language along with the Gurobi Optimizer.
-Its purpose is to study and analyze manufacturing systems efficiently, being a resource for the lecture.
-By integrating the powerful optimization capabilities of Gurobi with Python, learners can explore various scheduling techniques and gain insights into optimizing manufacturing processes.
-Through a collection of Python scripts, libraries, and documentation, users can delve deeper into the complexities of manufacturing systems, and produce a solution to tackle complex challenges in production scheduling by using both Python and Gurobi Optimizer to.
-Whether for academic learning or practical application, this repository aims to empower users with the examples and explanations they need to cover and be a resource for scheduling manufacturing systems.</p>
+* <p>The repository serves as a comprehensive resource for the Scheduling Manufacturing Systems Lecture, utilizing Python as the primary programming language along with the Gurobi Optimizer for mathematical optimization.
+Its purpose is to study and analyze manufacturing systems efficiently, being a resource for the lecture.</p>

+* <p>By integrating the powerful optimization capabilities of Gurobi with Python, learners can explore various scheduling techniques and gain insights into optimizing manufacturing processes.
+Through a collection of Python scripts, libraries, and documentation, users can delve deeper into the complexities of manufacturing systems, and produce a solution to tackle complex challenges in production scheduling by using both Python and Gurobi Optimizer to.</p>

+* <p>Overall, Whether for academic learning or practical application, this repository aims to empower users with the examples and explanations they need to cover and be a resource for scheduling manufacturing systems.</p>

 ## Table of Contents 📝
 - [Getting Started](#getting-started)